textileio/community/docs/hub/miner-index.md

 #### Buckets

-If you are using [bucket archives](../buckets/archiving) to start data, you can replicate your data with two miners as follows.
+If you are using [bucket archives](../buckets/archiving) to store data, you can replicate your data with two miners as follows.

 ```sh
 hub buck archive set-default-config --fast-retrieval --trusted-miners {id1, id2}